-Prerequisite(s): none Pre/Corequisite(s): ENG 1111
+Prerequisite(s): none Pre/Corequisite(s): ENG 1111 Global Awareness.

-(ASL) American Sign Language
+Terms Offered: Fall, Spring, Summer (ASL) American Sign Language

-ASL 1111 Beginning American Sign Language, Course I (3)
+ASL 1111 Beginning American Sign Language, Course I

-Introduction to American Sign Language (ASL) and the Deaf.
-Basic vocabulary and grammatical elements necessary to communicate with individuals who are Deaf with emphasis on developing beginning-level receptive and expressive skills.
-History of ASL and its development within the United States.
+Basic vocabulary and grammatical elements necessary to communicate with individuals who are Deaf emphasis on developing beginning-level receptive and expressive skills.
+History of American Sign Language and its development within the United States.
 Introduction to the unique culture of the Deaf community.

-Prerequisite(s): CPE 0200 or ENG 0800 with a grade
+Prerequisite(s): CPE 0200 or ENG 0800 with a grade of A or ENG 0850 with a grade of C or higher, and CPE

-of A or ENG 0850 with a grade of C or higher, and CPE 0400 or ENG 0900 with a grade of C or higher An appropriate college placement test, ACT, or SAT score will satisfy the respective CPE requirement.
+0400 or ENG 0900 with a grade of C or higher An appropriate college placement test, ACT, or SAT score will satisfy the respective CPE requirement.
 Global Awareness.

-ASL 1112 Beginning American Sign Language, Course II (3)
+ASL 1112 Beginning American Sign Language, Course